saksopheaktrapho/Snowduno/README.md

 # Snowduno
-Custom Arduino Board in Snow Shape
+Custom Arduino Board in Snow Shape.

+Snowduno is make to celebrate the upcoming **Christmas Event**.

 Snowduno is a microcontroller that base on Atmel328-AU and work as Arduino-Pro-Mini.It has 14 digital pins and 8 analog pins.
 Snowduno was inspired by Arduino Lilypad that has the flower shape but Snowduno has the shape of snow.